 |*A 3-ounce serving of meat or fish is about the size of a deck of cards.|

 While a balanced diet can help some people maintain good CoQ10 levels, many experts encourage the use of supplements for healthy individuals over 50, for people with particular health conditions or those taking certain medications.
-While CoQ10 supplements are generally well-tolerated, they can cause nausea, diarrhea and a skin rash, particularly at high dosages.
-Some people are also allergic to ubiquinol and should seek immediate medical attention if they experience difficulty breathing, tightness in the chest, hives, rash or swelling of the mouth, face, lips or tongue.
+While CoQ10 supplements are generally well-tolerated, they can cause nausea, diarrhea, and insomnia, particularly at high dosages.
+Some people are also allergic to ubiquinol and should seek immediate medical attention if they experience difficulty breathing, tightness in the chest, hives, rash, or swelling of the mouth, face, lips, or tongue.

-CoQ10 is available as hard shell and soft gel capsules, an oral spray and tablets.
+CoQ10 is available as in hard shell and soft gel capsules, an oral spray, and tablets.
 Recommended dosages vary widely though healthy adults taking CoQ10 as a dietary supplement are usually advised to take between 30 and 200 milligrams per day.

-Here’s a list of conditions that many experts say can benefit from CoQ10 supplementation.
+Here’s a list of conditions that many experts say may benefit from CoQ10 supplementation.

-A recent study concluded that a 12-week supplementation program with CoQ10 in patients who have had a heart attack can improve blood pressure and serum HDL (“good”) cholesterol, as well as lower LDL (“bad”) cholesterol levels, thereby decreasing the risk of a subsequent heart attack.
-Participants in this particular study took 200 mg/day of CoQ10.
+In a study of people with high cholesterol, high triglycerides, and a history of heart attack, those taking 200 mg of CoQ10 daily for 12 weeks experienced improvements in blood pressure and serum HDL (“good”) cholesterol, as well as lower LDL (“bad”) cholesterol levels, thereby decreasing the risk of a subsequent heart attack.

 Immune Function and Inflammatory Pathways